 There are several organizations, like the Utah Shared Access Alliance, lobbying hard to completely open Factory Butte and other public lands to unrestricted cross-country motorized travel.
 They claim to want public lands open for use by all people.
 This sounds very inclusive if one forgets that the "use" they propose destroys the land for any purpose except their own.
 Unless someone wants to photograph tire tracks, photography is pointless in an area that many of these vehicles have “used”.
 Sightseers, hikers, and backpackers certainly do not want to spend time in pulverized, eroded, and dusty terrain while the sounds of OHV engines ring in their ears.
 So who is it, exactly, that would want to be in the area along with the ATV and ATC folk?
 For most of us, "use" of public lands does not mean altering or destroying those lands in a way that takes a decade or longer to heal.
 Such is not the case with the off-road crowd.
 They believe that because they like riding OHVs the public owes them land to destroy with them.
 If my hobby was driving bulldozers, should I be allowed to do it on the public's land?
 As stupid and ridiculous as this sounds, the principal is identical.

-All-terrain vehicles and dirt bikes destroy the land over which they travel, along with everything that happens to live on it, transforming it into a true wasteland.
+All-terrain vehicles and dirt bikes destroy the land over which they travel, along with everything that happens to live in or on it, transforming it into a true wasteland.
 This is especially true around Factory Butte, where the soil is quite soft.
 The land and its inhabitants can cope with a few of these vehicles on infrequent occasions, but when large numbers of them constantly use an area, that area essentially becomes one huge tire track.
 Still, groups like Utah Shared Access Alliance want people to be able to ride these things totally unrestricted on public lands.
 They realize that by "using" public land in this way they take it over as their own.
 Others no longer go to these places because by normal standards it is unpleasant to be there.